 4. Roasting and de-hulling of food-grade seeds

 The largest seeds are transferred to large ovens where they are dry roasted, reducing the moisture level in the seed further; or after de-hulling the largest seeds, they are transferred to the ovens for roasting.
-The medium-sized seeds are directly sent to sunflower seeds de-hulling machines to remove their shells, and then roasted in oil.
+The medium-sized seeds are directly sent to sunflower seeds de-hulling machines to remove their shells and then roasted in oil.

 5. Flavoring of food-grade seeds

 The food-grade seeds can be flavored as required.
 Flavoring can be accomplished in many ways.
-The warm seeds after roasted are put into a large, rotating container that make the seed move around, combining with the flavoring.
+The warm seeds after roasted are put into a large, rotating container that makes the seed move around, combining with the flavoring.
 Sometimes the oil is used to make better flavoring result by making seeds and flavorings stick better.

 In the last step, the seeds are delivered to packaging machines, in which the sunflower seeds are weighted and packed.